stanleychilton/ITproject/README.md

 ### Description

-This script creates an EC2 instance for every student in a csv file (comma delimited) and then ssh's into it and installs moodle, mysql, apache webserver. the instances are created along side a security group which opens the instances for connection through a browser so that the student can view their instance.
-After all instances are created the student and their assigned url are saved into a output csv file which when all instances are working and moodle is installed.
+This script creates one ec2 instance and installs moodle onto it.
+Once that has completed the image is shapshotted.
+The script then sets up as many instances as there are students in the class, all with moodle installed on them. the instances are created along side a security group which opens the instances for connection through a browser so that the student can view their instance.
-This means every student can be emailed their url at the click of one button when the teacher or linux admin is ready.

 **(installation guide below)**